howtographql/howtographql/content/backend/graphql-node-typescript/6-adding-a-database.md

 To recap, this is the typical workflow you will follow when updating your data:

 1. Manually adjust your Prisma data model.
-2. Migrate your database using the `prisma migrate` CLI commands we covered.
+2. Run a database migration using the `prisma migrate` CLI command (and re-generate the Prisma Client types).
-3. (Re-)generate Prisma Client
-4. Use Prisma Client in your application code to access your database.
+3. Use Prisma Client in your application code to access your database.

 In the next chapters, you will evolve the API of your GraphQL server and use Prisma Client to access the database from inside your resolver functions.